- Sustainability A-Z

 Improving Supply Chain Sustainability

-All ESG factors articulated in our procurement policy are considered essential balancing criteria and must be considered in supplier selection.
+All sustainability factors articulated in our procurement policy are considered essential balancing criteria and must be considered in supplier selection.
 There is no formal weighting template.
-Compliance with regulatory ESG standards is a mandatory threshold, with carbon footprint reduction initiatives considered along with sustainability, cost, risk and other factors.
+Compliance with regulatory sustainability standards is a mandatory threshold, with carbon footprint reduction initiatives considered along with sustainability, cost, risk and other factors.

 To align with our values, we include specific contract language describing the importance of sustainability to WM.
 In addition to communicating our sustainability goals, we plan to include the following sustainability clause in all our master service agreements contracts by 2025.